Sean-Dickey-thycotic-com/ssi-docs/ibm-igi/getting-started/config-openid-connect-provider-4.md

 [priority]: # (104)
 # Configure the OpenID Connect Provider

-## Configure OpenID Connect Provider
 The next step is to configure the OpenID Connect Provider.

 __To configure OpenID Connect Provider:__